-Eligible employees who record more than 40 hours of hours worked in a work week may be compensated for the overtime in one of two ways: overtime pay or compensatory time off.
-It is the expectation that employees will be paid for time worked more than 40 hours per week, unless management decides to allow compensatory time off based upon budgetary constraints and/or operational needs of the department.
-As of the effective date of this policy, employees may elect to receive compensatory time off as described in this policy.
+- (A) Eligible employees who record more than 40 hours worked in a work week may be compensated for the overtime in one of two ways: - (1) Overtime pay; or - (2) Compensatory time off. - (B) It is the expectation that employees will be paid for time worked more than 40 hours per week unless management decides to allow compensatory time off based upon budgetary constraints and/or operational needs of the department.
+As of the effective date of this chapter, employees may elect to receive compensatory time off as described in this chapter.